brisvag/stemia/README.md

 │   ├── csplot:  Read a cryosparc job directory and plot interactively any column.
 │   ├── fix_filament_ids:  Replace cryosparc filament ids with small unique integers.
 │   ├── generate_tilt_angles:  Generate angle priors for a tilted dataset.
-│   └── merge_defects_gainref:  Merge serialEM defects and gainref for cryosparc usage.
+│   ├── merge_defects_gainref:  Merge serialEM defects and gainref for cryosparc usage.
+│   └── time_wasted:  Print the total amount of time wasted on a project.
 ├── image:  Simple image manipulation and processing.
 │   ├── center_filament:  Center an mrc image (stack) containing filament(s).
 │   ├── classify_densities:  Do hierarchical classification of particle stacks based on densities.